gitlabhq/gitlabhq/doc/ssh/README.md

 If you see a long string starting with `ssh-rsa`, you can skip the `ssh-keygen` step.

 Note: It is a best practice to use a password for an SSH key, but it is not required and you can skip creating a password by pressing enter.
-Note that the password you choose here can't be altered or retrieved.

 To generate a new SSH key, use the following command:
 ```bash